Leonard Marcus, PhD

 National Preparedness Leadership Initiative

-In addition to his work with the NPLI, Joe Henderson is currently the Director of the Office of Safety, Security, and Asset Management at the Centers for Disease Control and Prevention (CDC).
+Mr. Henderson is currently the Director of the Office of Safety, Security, and Asset Management at the Centers for Disease Control and Prevention (CDC).
 In his current position he is responsible for overseeing a staff of 424 professionals who develop and implement programs that manage CDC’s safety, security, buildings, and facilities, and capital equipment.
-This effort is supported by a budget of $234 million and assures CDC staff operate in a safe and secure environment at sixteen locations in the United States and Puerto Rico and in over sixty countries globally.
+This effort is supported by a budget of $234 million and assures CDC employees and contractors operate in a safe and secure environment at sixteen locations in the United States and Puerto Rico and in over sixty countries globally.
 Prior to this assignment he served as the Senior Advisor to the Director of the National Center for Environmental Health/Agency for Toxic Substances and Disease Registry and prior to that as the Senior Advisor to the Director of CDC.
 Mr. Henderson was appointed the Acting Chief of Staff for the CDC by Dr. Richard Besser in January 2009, assisting with the transition of CDC in the early days of the new Presidential Administration.
 Henderson is also an Instructor at the Harvard T.H.
 Chan School of Public Health.
 More